Our practice handles orthopedic and sports injuries, including acute care, but sometimes an injury requires immediate care.

 Forté Sports Medicine and Orthopedics provides comprehensive care for workers’ compensation cases.

 To make an appointment or ask a question about a workers’ comp case, please call (317) 571-8269.

 Forté Sports Medicine and Orthopedics accepts most major insurance.
 Please call the office at (317) 817-1200 to speak to an orthopedic specialist and get answers to your questions.

 It is dependent on your insurance plan.
 A referral may be required - please call our office at (317) 817-1200 if you are unsure and we will be happy to assist you.

-If you are a physician's office referring to Forté Sports Medicine and Orthopedics, you can call or fill out our physician referral information form.
+If you are a physician's office referring to Forté Sports Medicine and Orthopedics, you can call or fill out our request an appointment form.

 You’ll need to fill out a release authorization form to obtain a copy of your medical records.